-What’s Required of You—Right Now.
-To protect revenue and maintain certification, providers must:
+To protect revenue and certification, providers must:

-✅ Conduct documented Security Risk Analysis
+✅ Conduct and document Security Risk Analyses (SRA)

-✅ Achieve and maintain full HIPAA compliance
+✅ Achieve and maintain HIPAA compliance

 ✅ Maintain audit-ready, defensible documentation